 In October 2012, Mississauga Board of Trade named ErinoakKids Not-For-Profit of the Year.

 In September 2013, we announced the location of our three new sites in Brampton, Mississauga and Oakville.
-The sites are set to open in January 2018.

 In November 2014, the Peel-Halton Partnership (PHP) was selected to design, build and finance these new facilities.